-Continuous monitoring of ammonia, carbon monoxide, nitrogen dioxide and propane in ice rinks.
+Continuous monitoring of ammonia, carbon monoxide, nitrogen dioxide and propane (or methane) in ice rinks.

-Using Critical Environment Technologies’ QCC Quad Channel Controller with an LPT-A Analog Transmitter, LPT-P Digital Transmitter and CXT Explosion Proof Transmitter is the solution.
-Strategic placement of the transmitters (gas detectors) provides continuous monitoring of potential leaks and the communication with the QCC Controller provides a status of the air quality conditions in all potentially hazardous areas.
+Using Critical Environment Technologies’ QCC Quad Channel Controller with a CGAS detector and LPT-A transmitters is the solution.
+Strategic placement of the detection devices provides continuous monitoring for potential leaks and communication with the QCC Controller provides a status of the air quality conditions in all potentially hazardous areas.

 The QCC should be equipped with a top mounted strobe and a manual shut off switch that can be used to shut off the chiller equipment (meets B52 code requirements).
 QCC model numbers that comply with B52 Code requirements are: QCC-M-L-SW and QCC-B-L-SW.

 The QCC Quad Controller should be mounted outside the entrance to the chiller mechanical room to provide a visual check of the gas level readings prior to entering the room.
 The QCC should be equipped with a top mounted strobe and a manual shut off switch that can be used to shut off the chiller equipment (meets B52 code requirements).
 Inside the room an LPT-A-NH3 analog transmitter should be mounted on or near the ceiling because ammonia is lighter than air and will typically collect within 12 inches of the ceiling.
 There should also be a remote Strobe & Horn inside the room, configured to be activated by the LPT-A relay or one of the QCC relays.